Weaning from Bottle or Breast

 The first step in the weaning process is the introduction of the cup.
 After your toddler has mastered the cup, you can then wean her off the bottle or breast.

-You can introduce a cup as soon as your baby begins feeding himself finger foods, usually around 9 months.
+You can introduce a cup as soon as your baby can sit unsupported, usually around 9 months.
 Start with a cup that has handles for your toddler to hold onto.
 Toddlers can learn to drink from a regular cup, but many parents choose one with handles, a spout and a snap-on lid ("sippy" cup) to minimize spills.
 It is initially best to put only a small amount (1/2 to 1 ounce) of breast milk or formula in the cup and offer it at one meal a day.
 Don't worry if your child treats the cup as a toy and tips it over.
 Eventually, he will get some of the liquid into his mouth.
 As he gets better at drinking from the cup, you can gradually put in more liquid and offer it more times during the day.

 It is OK to start offering a cup with water or juice, but this can delay the weaning process because some children then think the bottle (or breast) is for milk and the cup is for other things.